universitetslektor vid Statsvetenskapliga institutionen, Forskare och lärare

 Sofia Näsström is Associate Professor at the Department of Government, Uppsala University.
 She works in the field of political theory, with particular focus on issues related to democracy, the people and representation.
 She is currently completing a monograph entitled The Spirit of Democracy: Sources of Corruption and Renewal, and as of 2019, she is principal investigator of a new project: "Democratic Self-Defense: The Social Model" (2019-21).
-Here is a list of publications and talks.
+Here is a list of recent talks.
+For CV, see below.

 Finns även på

 As of 2019, I am principal investigator of a new project funded by Marianne & Marcus Wallenberg Foundation called Democratic Self-Defense: The Social Model (2019-21).
 My previous project was on Right to Citizenship: The Problem, Principle and Politics of a New Law (2014-2017), and it was funded by the Swedish Research Council.
 I am also a researcher in the project Who are "We, the People"?
 A Study of National and Indigenous Peoples' Constitutions (2016-2018).
 For more information about this project, see here.